NebulousLabs/Sia/siad/API.md

 MinDuration is the minimum amount of time a contract is allowed to last.

 MaxDuration is the maximum amount of time a contract is allowed to last.

+WindowSize is the number of blocks a host has to prove they are holding the file.

 Price is the cost in Hastings per byte per block of hosting files on the network.